alex8937/alex8937.github.io/about/index.md

 ## Contact

-If you have any concern, feel free to leave comments below.
+If you have any concern, feel free to leave comments below or via <ultraseven8937@gmail.com>.